Meadowbrook Mall: Major Redevelopments

 The mall underwent multiple renovations as national retail trends shifted.

 In 1990, Bon Ton closed, and was gutted for Sears and more mall space.
 In 2008, Marshalls opened in the space formerly occupied by the cinemas, followed by the addition of ULTA Beauty in 2015.
 In 2023, Marshall's moved to the former Elder Beerman space during the Boscov's construction.
 The store was partially demolished, and a secondary space was created, usually home to a Spirit Halloween.

 After Sears announced its closure in early 2017, the Cafaro Company began major renovations on that wing.
-In 2023, Boscov's opened a new store in the redeveloped former Sears space, marking the chain’s 50th store and its first location in West Virginia.
+In 2023, Boscov's opened a new store in the redeveloped former Sears space, marking the chain's 50th store and its first location in West Virginia.

 Current Layout and Anchors

 The Meadowbrook Mall contains approximately 849,206 sqft of gross leasable area and 109 tenant spaces, classifying it as a super-regional center according to the International Council of Shopping Centers.

 The mall is single-level for public use, though a secondary service level exists for maintenance and storage.

-As of 2025, the current anchors are: